dbrowning2/grapheneos/root.md

 After the update has been installed but you have not rebooted

-  - In Magisk click on the `Install` button to the right of `Magisk`.
+  - In Magisk click on the `Install/Update` button to the right of `Magisk`.
   - Choose `Install to inactive slot (after OTA)`.
   - Click let's go